lbke/ssr-theory/readme.md

 And also, that the possible values still evolves relatively slowly, otherwise user will still get stale data.
 If the cache time to live is too short, you end up with usual server-side rendering, which defeats the purpose of ISR.

 There is still a strong limitation: props are still entirely defined by the URL.
-You cannot process the request with a custom function in the current implementation.
+It was not possible to process the request with a custom function in the current implementation, until Next.js introduced middlewares.

 ## A unified API for server-rendering